• Skip to primary navigation

 • After 30 minutes add another wood smoke packet.
 Leave the first packet there, just place another one next to it.

-• Close lid and monitor temperature.
+• Close the lid and monitor the temperature.

-• When 3 ½ hours have passed, check to see if ribs are done.
+• When 3 ½ hours have passed, check to see if the ribs are done.
 Test for doneness by using the fold test.
 Use a pair of sturdy tongs and grasp ribs.
 If the meat begins to separate at the fold, the ribs are done.
 All the ribs I cooked have taken 4 - 4 ½ hours to cook, but l like to check at 3 ½ hours just in case.

 Picking up ribs from the grill with a pair of tongs.